Ashwagandha for Perimenopause: Hormones, Sleep & HRT

 Teelixir's ashwagandha is sourced from Rajasthan, India — the Di Tao (original source) region where Withania somnifera has been cultivated for centuries.
 We use 100% root material, never leaf.
 This matters because the clinical trials showing benefits for women (PMID: 34553463, 41561822, 26504795) all used root extract — not leaf, not root-and-leaf blends.

-Our dual-extraction process uses both hot water and ethanol to capture the full withanolide spectrum.
+Our dual-extraction process uses both hot water and ethanol to capture the full withanolide spectrum that has been traditionally valued in herbal medicine.
 COA-verified minimum 2.5% withanolides at every batch.
 10:1 extraction ratio.
 ACO certified organic.
 Third-party tested for heavy metals and microbial contamination.

 This is a meaningful differentiator.
 Many commercial ashwagandha products use root-and-leaf blends (cheaper to produce) or single-extraction methods that miss ethanol-soluble compounds.
 The leaf contains higher concentrations of withaferin A, which has cytotoxic properties that may not be desirable for daily supplementation.
 Root-only extraction, as used in the clinical trials and in our product, avoids this concern.